 What is the new technical idea?
 The new technical idea is to use measurement science and state-of-the-art CFD modeling to characterize greenhouse gas (GHG) emissions and transport, in order to create sound scientific data that can be used to better understand the performance of green buildings and communities.
 Two project tasks are emphasized:

 The first task is to use the National Fire Research Laboratory’s (NFRL) exhaust duct and stack as a surrogate for a close to full scale industrial facility or small power plant (10 MW).
-Precise measurement of CO2 emission rates from the NFRL will allow it to serve as a test bed for point source measurements.
-Reduced uncertainties will be achieved by employing a well-controlled and well-characterized combustion source of CO2 and through systematically improving the component measurements.
-The CO2 emissions test bed will be used to evaluate current stack-mounted test methods and continuous emission monitoring systems (CEMS) as well as new technologies for open-path remote sensing and stack-mounted measurement systems.
+Well-characterized measurements of CO2 emission rates from the NFRL will allow it to serve as a test bed for point source measurements.
+Reduced uncertainties will be achieved by employing a well-controlled and well-characterized combustion source of CO2 and through systematically improving the accuracy of the component measurements.
+The facility will be used as a CO2 emissions test bed to evaluate current stack-mounted test methods and continuous emission monitoring systems (CEMS) as well as new technologies for open-path remote sensing and stack-mounted measurement systems.

 What is the research plan?
-The research plan consists of two major components, a) reduction of the measurement uncertainty for point source emissions, and b) reduction of the uncertainty associated with the use of atmospheric dispersion models used with inversion modeling techniques.
+The research plan consists of two major components, a) reduction of the measurement uncertainty for point source emissions, and b) reduction of the uncertainty associated with the use of atmospheric dispersion models for use in inversion modeling.

 The focus of the modeling work will be on predicting CO2 and CH4 emissions from area source inventories by using atmospheric mixing ratio observations and wind field estimates in an inversion framework.
 Gaussian plume equations will be combined within an inversion framework to provide a simple, inexpensive and an easy-to-use tool for estimating uncertainty and sensitivity to model parameters.
 Inversion models will also be coupled with computational fluid dynamics (CFD) software tools such as Fire Dynamics Simulator (FDS) and Weather Research and Forecasting (WRF).
 These methods will have the capability to account for complex urban topography, but are also expected to be computationally intensive.
 Backward Lagrangian Stochastic (bLS) simulations coupled with various atmospheric dispersion models will allow prediction of source strength and location from complex shaped sources.
-The test bed for modeling will be Los Angeles and Indianapolis, as plans are underway for carrying out field tests of greenhouse gas dispersion by the INFLUX project.
+The test bed for modeling will be Los Angeles and Indianapolis, as plans are underway for carrying out field tests of greenhouse gas dispersion by the INFLUX4 project.
 Since the model domain includes a large city, much of the flow is over an urban topography.
-Using FDS, NIST will investigate the effects of the urban canopy at horizontal resolutions of 10-20 m and test the efficacy of the method through comparison of model results with well-known field experiments (Prairie Grass and Kit Fox).
-This involves the modification and validation of new turbulent inlet and stochastic particle models in FDS.
-Simulations will be performed to evaluate optimal location of sensors in an effort to maximize the emission signatures.
-These simulations will guide the strategic deployment of sensors in Los Angeles and provide accurate estimates of greenhouse gas emissions.
+Using WRF and FDS, NIST will investigate the effects of the urban canopy at horizontal resolutions of 10 m to 20 m and test the efficacy of the method through comparison of model results with well-known field experiments (Prairie Grass and Kit Fox).
+Simulations will be performed to evaluate the optimal location of sensors in an effort to maximize the emission signatures.
+These simulations will guide the strategic deployment of sensors in Indianapolis and Los Angeles, and provide accurate estimates of greenhouse gas emissions.

 Nisbet, E., and Weiss, R. 2010 Top-down versus bottom-up.
 Science 328:1241-1243